abinit/abinit/doc/tutorial/eph4zpr.md

 !!! warning

-    The directory with the precomputed files must be located in the same working directory in which you will be executing the tutorial.
+    The directory with the precomputed files must be located in the same working directory in which you will be executing the tutorial and must be named `MgO_eph_zpr`.

 The |AbiPy| script used to executed the DFPT part is available [here](https://github.com/abinit/MgO_eph_zpr/blob/master/run_zpr_mgo.py).
 Note that several parameters have been tuned to reach a reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 More specifically, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]]